Residency Program in Dentistry and Oral Surgery

 Requirements for foreign applicants: In addition to the minimum qualifications above, foreign graduates must also meet the following requirement.

 Must be eligible for a TN (Mexico and Canada) or J-1 visa with no bars or home country requirement.
+Also, while the hospital will initially pay the cost of the VISA application fee, you will be expected to reimburse the hospital upon your acceptance and arrival in your new house officer position

 The University of California, Davis, and the Veterinary Medical Teaching Hospital are interested in candidates who are committed to the highest standards of scholarship and professional activities, and to the development of a campus climate that supports equality and diversity.